 Now, back to this dessert here.
 I had half a pack of fillo dough that has been sitting in the freezer begging to be used.
 There is a recipe on the box for Viennese Apple Strudel that looked really delicious but the ingredients list is pretty long.
 I simplified the recipe and swapped out the cooked apples and spices with the two ripe bananas on my banana stand.
 It worked out really well.
 I used up both the fillo dough and the bananas.
 The result?
 Delicious Banana Strudel!
 This recipe is definitely a keeper!

 The bread crumbs is a necessary ingredient to absorb the juices released from the baked bananas.
 As you can see from the pictures, the fillo dough remained dry and crispy.
-The recipe below was inspired by Athens Fillo Dough.
+The recipe below was inspired by a recipe on the Athens Fillo Dough box.

 - Lay 5 sheets of fillo dough on your work surface.
 Butter each sheet with melted butter.